simgunz/ansible-claude-server/README.md

 ### Deploy remaining roles

-After securing SSH, deploy any remaining roles in the playbook:
+After securing SSH, use the VPN IP for all future deployments:

 ```bash
  export ANSIBLE_BECOME_PASS=mypassword  # Add leading space to not store in history
 ./install greenfly
 ```

+**Note:** From now on, use `greenfly` (VPN IP: 10.43.43.1) for all Ansible operations.
+Only use `greenfly-public` if you need to access via the public IP (138.199.192.136).

 ## WireGuard Network Architecture